opensourcecobol/opensourcecobol4j/README.md

 opensource COBOL 4J is tested with the following platforms and dependencies

-* Ubuntu 22.04 and AlmaLinux 9
+* Ubuntu 22.04 and OpenJDK 21
-* OpenJDK 11
+* AlmaLinux 9 and OpenJDK 11
+* Amazon Linux 2023 and OpenJDK 21

 In order to check requirements of older versions, see [doc/requirements-all.md](./doc/requirements-all.md).